IV Sedation in Burke, VA

 Administering medication intravenously ensures you’ll feel the effects of the sedation quickly and to the proper degree.

-You will be left with no memories of the treatment, only the dazzling results of a healthy, picture-perfect smile.
+You’ll leave with no memories of the treatment, only the dazzling results of a healthy, picture-perfect smile.

 Dr. McMillan and his staff are amazing.
 I have been going to this office for 10+ years now, and for 10+ years, I look forward to visiting the dentist.
 They will do whatever it takes to make sure you are comfortable and feel at ease while you are there.